starwox2024/starwox2024/Streamlit_Intake_Form_README.md

    streamlit run main.py
    ```

-   Replace `main.py` with the name of your Python file.

 6. **Access the Application**
    Open the URL provided in the terminal (e.g., `http://localhost:8501`) in a web browser to view and interact with the form.